CreepPork/Magma/README.md

 - Server mod support (`-serverMod=...`)
 - Client-side mod support (only installs keys)
 - Fully supports non-interactive shells
-- Support for a cron job (or task scheduler on Windows) that checks for mod updates and if found notifies Discord or Slack
+- Support for a cron job (or task scheduler on Windows) that checks for mod updates and if found notifies Discord
 - Ability to update and remove mods
 - Supports mod activation and deactivation (doesn't remove them from disk)
 - Allows mod preset managment to quickly swap large amounts of mods